 Here are some more neighbors that were the backbone of the community and who also held the dream of a better life for their family and themselves.

 These two families were among a group of nine families that that decided to head back across the border and claim their rightful place in America.
 The Kincaid Act of 1862 supported their decision, and so the 1700-mile journey began.
 Later, In June of 1880, most of them were able to gain more land under the revision in 1904 of the Kincaid Act that allowed for 640 acres; this gave the aspiring farmers a fighting chance to succeed.
-The Rann family worked their land next to the William Small, Richard Robinson, Leroy Gield, and James Washington families.
+The Rann family worked land with the William Small, Alfred Robinson, Leroy Gield, and James Washington families.
 Not far from the Emanuel, Riley, and Walkers.
 Forming a co-op of sorts that ensured everyone would benefit from their labors.
 No one went without food, clothing or shelter.
 They took care of each other.

 The success of the DeWitty-audacious community is measured NOT by how long the town remained standing and NOT how long the families could hang on.
 The success is measured by the lives and careers of the many descendants who went on to be highly educated political figures, writers, and poets and teachers.
 They went on to become doctors, soldiers, attorneys, and engineers.
 They went on to become responsible and caring stand up citizens all across the USA.

 So please take a moment and remember our humble beginnings and the people who gave their lives in the Sand Hills of Nebraska.